norswap/autumn/doc/A5-creating-an-ast.md

 Rather, it is not the parser itself that will do this, but a new parser — of class [`Collect`] — created by the AST construction combinators.
-That parser wraps the parser on which the combinator was callend and takes care of the AST construction functionality.
+That parser wraps the parser on which the combinator was called and takes care of the AST construction functionality.

-In our JSON example, we can first highlight a few example of parsers that push items on the stack without popping anything.
-It's the case of all parsers returned by `as_val`.
-These parsers, when they are successful, simply push the parameter of the method on the stack.
+In our JSON example, a simple case is that of the `as_val` combinators.
+The parsers returned by those, when they are successful, simply push the parameter of the method on the stack.

-Other examples include the two uses of `push_with_string` within the `number` and `string` rules.
-The method takes a lambda of three parameters.
-We'll explain the roles of `p` and `xs` later.
-Of interest here is `str`, which is the string matched by the parser.
-In `number`, we parse the number represented by this string and push it on the stack.
-In `string`, we cutoff the double quotes and push the resulting string onto the stack. ([*1])

-Let's now talk about parsers which pop items off the stack.
-The first example is `push` in rule `pair`.
-The lambda parameter `p` designates an instance of [`Parse`].
-This may be useful for advanced use cases, but we never use it in this grammar.
-The parameter `xs` designates an array of items pushed on the stack by the children of the parser, and popped by the parser.
-In `pair` we simply push this array itself onto the stack!
-It will contain as first item a string (the key) and and as second item a JSON value (the value mapped to the key).
+Then there is the `push` combinator.
+In its direct form (without `with_string`), this combinator takes a function of one parameter.
+This parameter, which we denote `xs` (for "the Xs"), designates an array of items pushed on the stack by the children of the parser, and popped by the parser.
+In rule `pair` we simply push this array (the array object, not all its individual items) back on the stack!
+It will contain as first item a string (the key) and as second item a JSON value (the value mapped to the key).

+`with_string` takes a function of three parameters. `xs` is as discussed previously, `p` is an instance of [`Parse`] (always unused in this grammar) and `str`, which is the string matched by the parser.
+The role of `with_string` itself has to do with the Java type system, but basically it indicates we want to do something using the matched string — and so use a 3-parameter lambda instead of the single-parameter lambda that `push` normally accepts (details will follow in the next sub-section).

+In rule `number`, we parse the number represented by this string and push it on the stack.
+In rule `string`, we cutoff the double quotes and push the resulting string onto the stack. ([*1])

 In rule `object`, we do something a bit more technical. `xs` is still the array of items pushed on stack by sub-parsers, which in this case means that each item is an array pushed by the `pair` rule.